AkumaNZ/ChessBotPy/README.md

 -   Lichess parser does not handle interrupts in analysis mode.
 -   Mutation observer attaching relies on one second time out on initial load
+    -   Change to a setTimeout loop until found

 ## Todo